Sign Up by June 28 for the Early Bird Discount!

 Specific topics covered will include:

-Student, Early Career, and Future Leader: Inaugural IPAC Consortium
+2020 Student, Early Career, and Future Leader Virtual Consortium

 Are you a graduate student with an interest in assessment or working in the public sector?
-Are you an early career professional looking to network with others new to the field and maybe even develop some connections that last a lifetime?
-Would you like discover how you can become involved in a leadership role in IPAC?
+Are you an early career professional looking to learn more from experienced professionals in personnel assessment?
+Would you like to discover how you can become involved in IPAC?

-Then, please join us for what is sure to be an exciting event, the first ever Student, Early Career, and Future Leader Inaugural IPAC Consortium.
-By attending this consortium-workshop you will:
+Then, please join us for what is sure to be an exciting event, the 2020 Student, Early Career, and Future Leader IPAC Virtual Consortium.
+By attending this online, consortium-workshop you will:

-• obtain valuable information and answers to question regarding some of the unique features of working in the assessment field.
+Obtain valuable information and answers to questions regarding some of the unique features of working in the assessment field.

 ©1994-2020 by International Personnel Assessment Council (IPAC).
 All rights reserved.